-Since ZSM is a specification in progress, the solutions exploiting ZSM can be basically interpreted as security solutions which employ closed-loop and automated security functions (prevention, detection, countermeasures) in softwarised networks.
-Such schemes evidently rely on smart and self-driven mechanisms to attain those goals.
+Since ZSM is a specification in progress, the solutions exploiting ZSM can be interpreted as security solutions, which employ closed-loop and automated security functions (prevention, detection, remediation) in softwarised networks.
+Such schemes rely on smart and self-driven mechanisms to attain those goals.
 Therefore, there is an implicit connection to AI/ML driven techniques in Section 4.1.2.5.
 However, there is still a wide gap in terms of theory and practice regarding the deployment of E2E closed-loop solutions in the SotA security solutions for 5G networks.
+Thus far, very few solutions have been proposed demonstrating how closed loops can be implemented to facilitate service assurance [267] [268] and security assurance [269] in 5G networks.

 ZSM provides a blueprint for implementing E2E closed-loop automated network management.
 However, the availability and injection of enablers in the 5G infrastructure are practical issues.
-There is also "the calamity of over-arching solutions", where the proposed architecture becomes too big and complex to be practical.
-Therefore, minimal viable implementations of ZSM should be pursued for beneficial security scenarios, i.e. providing the most protection gains.
+There is also "the calamity of over-arching solutions," where the proposed architecture becomes too big and complex to be practical.
+Therefore, minimal viable implementations of ZSM should be pursued for beneficial security scenarios, i.e., providing the most protection gains.
+Thus far, very few solutions have been proposed demonstrating how closed loops can be implemented to facilitate service assurance [267] [268] and security assurance [269]in 5G networks.